annashipman/annashipman.github.io/_posts/2021-03-08-finance-part-1.md

 As well as Warren Buffett, the IoD, and my instructor on the course are not fans of using EBITDA as a measure, because amortisation and depreciation are real costs.

-A better measure is free cash flow.
+A better measure is free cash flow, which I will talk about shortly.

 ## The cash flow statement shows where funding has come from and how it is used